IrfanKhanBazai/cake-manager/README.txt

    "image"  : "http:imageurl/image"
 }

-The above endpoint create a new cake entry and on successful create return the status code 200 along with the list of all the cakes including the newly created cake.
+The above endpoint creates a new cake entry and on successful creation return the status code 200 along with the list of all the cakes including the newly created cake.

 Things assumed not to be required for this test: